moomba42/Moomba42/GUIDELINES.md

 - When addressing issues that might occur and that we cannot recover from

 Quite often code can be restructured in such a way that we don't need to use asserts or exceptions.

+## General
+### Method overloading
+If a method is overloaded then every variant of the method should do the **exact** same thing.
+If a method does something slightly differently it has to have a different name.